The Common Causes and Triggers That Can Trigger Psoriasis Flare-Ups

 Coping with psoriasis can be a constant struggle, but fear not, there are ways to manage it!
 While there's no cure (yet), various treatments can help control the symptoms and prevent flare-ups.

 Topical treatments like creams, ointments, and shampoos containing ingredients like corticosteroids, vitamin D analogs, and retinoids can work wonders for mild to moderate cases.
-For more severe psoriasis, light therapy (exposing the skin to UV light) or systemic medications like biologics and oral retinoids might be prescribed.
+Light therapy (exposing the skin to UV light) or systemic medications like biologics and oral retinoids might be prescribed for more severe psoriasis.

 But let's not forget the good old self-care routine – keeping your skin moisturized, avoiding stimulus, and reducing stress can make a world of difference!